 After Care Instructions The success of tongue tie or lip tie laser surgery is dependent upon post-procedure stretching.
 The mouth is an amazing organ that heals very quickly.
 This can become a problem because reattachment of the frenum can occur if adequate stretching exercises are not completed.
-Quick and precise stretching creates the best results, stretches need not be forceful.
+"Intentional", quick and precise stretching creates the best results, stretches need not be forceful.

 Your infant will also benefit from sucking exercises.
 1. Rub gently side to side the lower gum line.
 Your child’s tongue should follow the movement.
 2. Allow your infant to suck on your finger.
 Gently pull your finger back – a gentle tug-of-war movement.
 This will improve the strength of their tongue.
-3. While your child is sucking on your finger, apply gentle pressure to both the roof of their mouth (palate) and on top the top of the tongue.
+3. While your child is sucking on your finger, apply gentle pressure to both the roof of their mouth (palate) and down onto the top of the tongue.

 Your lactation consultant is an amazing resource and is also vital to your success.
 Please follow up with a lactation coach after the laser procedure(s) are completed.

 Call our office if: 1.
 There is uncontrolled bleeding 2.
 Your infant refused to nurse or bottle feed 3.
 Has a fever of greater than 101.5